dougeby/IntuneDocs/intune/intune-management-extension.md

 > [!NOTE]
 > - End users aren't required to sign in to the device to execute PowerShell scripts.
+> - PowerShell scripts in Intune can be targeted to Azure AD device security groups.
+> - PowerShell scripts in Intune can be targeted to Azure AD user security groups.

 The Intune management extension client checks once every hour with Intune.
 After you assign the policy to the Azure AD groups, the PowerShell script runs, and the run results are reported.